NikolaAndro/Kalman_Filters/README.md

 Since this is not the Extended Kalman Filter, we can see that there is a deviation whenever the jetbot makes a turn.
 However, we can see that as  the jetbot keeps moving straight, the error between estimate and actual position is decreasing.

+Note: the x axis is inversed because I wanted graph to go from left to right.
+Camera is, on the other hand, seeing the car from right to left.
  <!--
  ### DISCRETE NOISE MODEL